Underactuated Robotics

 Extended Example: The Rimless Wheel on Rough Terrain

-My favorite example of a meaningful source of randomness on a model underactuated system is the rimless wheel rolling down stochastically "rough" terrainByl08f.
+One of my favorite examples of a meaningful source of randomness on a model underactuated system is the rimless wheel rolling down stochastically "rough" terrainByl08f.
 Generating interesting/relevant probabilistic models of terrain in general can be quite complex, but the rimless wheel makes it easy -- since the robot only contacts that ground at the point foot, we can model almost arbitrary rough terrain by simply taking the ramp angle, $\gamma$, to be a random variable.
 If we restrict our analysis to rolling only in one direction (e.g. only downhill), then we can even consider this ramp angle to be i.i.d.; after each footstep we will independently draw a new ramp angle $\gamma[n]$ for the next step.

 The rimless wheel.
 The orientation of the stance leg, $\theta$, is measured clockwise from the vertical axis.